devthenet/voyeur/README.md

 ## Installation
 The gem is easily installed by including the following line in your Gemfile (if you role that way).
-Currently only ruby-1.9.x only
+This version is compatible with ruby-1.9.x only, however there is a branch for ruby-1.8.7

     gem 'voyeur'